Oak Bloom OT

 Lee-Anne is an Occupational Therapist & Parent Coach trained extensively in Sensory Processing Disorder (SPD), ADHD, and Autism Spectrum Disorders.
 Her work builds on human strengths, using play, creativity, imagination, exploration, and mindful awareness to build resilience and skills.

-A child does not need to have a diagnosis to be treated for Occupational Therapy.
+One does not need to have a diagnosis to be treated for Occupational Therapy.

 If you have questions about how to go about getting insurance coverage click HERE.